 Why consider decreasing exposure to toxins with natural baby products?

 Newborns are resilient, more than we think sometimes, but in today’s world they are also exposed to so many more toxins and chemicals than ever before.
-And their little bodies aren’t equipped to manage all of this exposure.
-The types of toxins and harmful chemicals they are exposed to can interfere with hormones, potentially cause cancer and a range of other negative impacts from respiratory issues to cognitive development.
-So, it’s worth limiting your little one’s exposure to help set them up for the best start in life.
+And I question whether or not their little bodies can be equipped to manage all of this exposure.
+So, for me it’s worth limiting my little one’s exposure to help set them up for the best start in life.

 Here is a list of some of the main toxins we sought to avoid in creating our little babe’s nursery.
 There are many more, but if you find products that eliminate these, they are likely working to eliminate other toxins as well.